On the statistical arrow of time

 For continuous systems, the summation is replaced by an integral, i.e.

 where $dV_{\alpha}=dq_{\alpha}dp_{\alpha}$ is the phase space volume of the pure state $\phi_{\alpha}$.
-If the knowledge possessed by the observer about the coarse-grained flow of the system is not lost over time, then the probability $P_j$ is constant in time, i.e.
+If the knowledge possessed by the observer about the coarse-grained flow of the system is not lost over time, i.e., information is conserved, then the probability $P_j$ is constant in time, i.e.

 In other words, it is assumed that there is no loss of probability from $\Omega_j$ to any other coarse-grained region $\Omega_i, \ i\neq j$.
-Written in terms of the probabilities $P_\alpha$, the condition of no loss of coarse-grained knowledge become